WilliamKopans/MatchPackageBETA/README.md

 - Download [this file](https://github.com/WilliamKopans/MatchPackageBETA/blob/main/PackageCheck.R) and open R or RStudio to run the file.
 To run the file, select all then press command and return.
 Exact keybindings may change by operating system.
 Try control instead of command on a PC.
     - A lot of packages should start to download and this may take a few minutes.
-Each package is a matter of kilobytes, so although it looks like a lot, you are downloading the equivilent of one or two smartphone photos or screenshots.
+Each package is a matter of kilobytes, so although it looks like a lot, you are downloading the equivilent of one or two smartphone photos.